ATTENTION: For NC Licensing/Registration qualifications and procedures, please click here "EXAMS".

 The requirements to have a license/registration reinstated include:

-6.)
-License Verification(s) or Letter(s) of Good Standing mailed directly from State Board office(s) where one held a license since the NC license lapsed.
-This does not apply if time period is less than one (1) year of your revocation.
+4.)
+License Verification(s) or Letter(s) of Good Standing mailed directly from State Board office(s) where one held a license or registration since the NC license lapsed.
+This does not apply if time period is less than one (1) year for veterinarians and two (2) years for technicians of your revocation.

 All documents are required to be on file in Board office before the NC license/registration can be reinstated.
-Please contact the Board office for the Reinstatement Form and fees.
+Please contact the Board office for the Reinstatement Form, the required CE hours and fee.

 NOTE: Individuals that are reinstated will need continuing education credits for the upcoming renewal cycle.